 Sometimes, based on performance in high school and college where they didn’t have to study hard, applicants truly believe they are prepared for the LSAT or GRE until they get the actual test in front of them.
 If, after taking the test you realized you needed to prepare differently or tackle the test in another way, taking the LSAT or GRE twice may make sense in your situation.

-Most applicants are relieved to hear that for admission purposes, Seton Hall Law only takes the highest score into consideration.
-While the majority of schools in this country follow the same protocol, it is worth checking with each individual school to confirm – there may still be a few who average multiple test scores for either admission considerations or scholarship awards!
+The answer to this question depends on the test itself.
+For the LSAT, Seton Hall Law only takes the highest score into consideration.
+While most schools in this country follow the same protocol, it is worth checking with each individual school to confirm – there may still be a few who average multiple test scores for either admission considerations or scholarship awards.
+For the GRE, Seton Hall Law looks at each test administration discreetly, we do not SuperScore your test.
+Similar to the LSAT, you should check with an individual school to see their practice when it comes to the GRE.

 Should You Include An Addendum?

-LSAT and GRE scores often do not change much with subsequent testing - only 5 points or so – which will typically keep an applicant in the same score band.
-Because small changes such as this are relatively common, an addendum is not necessary to explain such a change in score.
-What is more unusual is a jump in score of 8 points or more.
-In those cases, we typically do recommend an addendum so you can explain the discrepancy.
+LSAT and GRE scores often do not change much with subsequent testing.
+Because small changes are relatively common, an addendum is not necessary to explain such a change in score.
+What is more unusual is a substantial jump in score.
+In those cases, we typically do recommend an addendum so you can explain the discrepancy (both positive jumps and negative jumps).

 In most cases we find that the scenarios discussed above are typically the culprits in bringing down a test score – someone didn’t study properly or was sick, etc. The reason you should submit an addendum is to make clear that the higher score is more typical of your testing performance, not the lower score.
 Otherwise, the committee cannot know if something interfered with your ability to succeed on the day of the lower score, or if you just got lucky with a subsequent test.